karan412/vite-todo-list/README.md

 # 🚀 Modern Todo List App

 A sleek, feature-rich todo list application built with React, TypeScript, and Vite.
 Features a beautiful black and blue gradient design with glassmorphism effects and smooth animations.
+TBC in src...